ellado-fbit/express-middleware/README.md

 ### Parameters

 - `objectToParse`: (*required*) Function that accepts the request object as parameter, that returns the object to parse.
-- `properties`: (*optional*) Array of properties.
+- `properties`: (*optional*) Array of properties to parse.
 If not provided, the conversion is applied to all properties of the object.

 ### Usage